• Skip to primary navigation

 Here is an idea of what your trip will be like according to a very general budget (not including airfare) per person:

-$30-$50 a day, you have to travel quite minimally.
-Sleep in a bed in a dorm or cheap hotel, eat at bakeries or local restaurants and walk around the beach.
-No full day tours.
+$50 a day: Travel very minimally.
+Sleep in a bed in a dorm, eat at bakeries or local restaurants.
+No tours.

-$75-$100 a day upgrade to a private room in a hostel, have a couple beers, take a tour or surf lesson or two.
+$75-$100 a day: Private room/budget hotel, have a couple beers, take a tour or surf lesson or two.

-$150-175 a day, you’re looking at a nice mid-range hotel, a few tours and renting a car.
+$150-175 a day: Nice mid-range hotel, a few tours and renting a car.
 Includes meals at places other than sodas and more cocktails or even some craft beer.

-$400 and up: At this price, you will probably be staying at an all-inclusive or a very upscale, luxury resort, having nice dinners and booking many tours.
+$400 and up: At this price, you can stay at an all-inclusive or a very upscale, luxury resort, having nice dinners, booking private transportation and booking many tours.

 Handling Money and Prices